MicronOxford/SIMcheck/README.md

 * ImageJ1-like preference for pre- java 5 features (i.e. not many generics)
   and reliance on float primitive type for most calculations
 * no dependencies other than ImageJ1
-* unconventional choices which some people may consider bad pratice -
-  * significant use of a utility class with static methods to provide functionality missing from java arrays, math, & IJ API
-  * final not used to mark immutability (not worth increase in visual noise)
-  * most methods package-private rather than private - less verbose & makes unit testing easier (I never call non-public methods between classes)

 TODO
 ====

-feedback from IMP facility manager
 * motion check, in log file,
   - note that they intensity normalized in log
   - note that also for uneven illumination in Blaze